hernaniike/1stReactChallenge/README.md

 This project is part of the GoStack(Node + ReactJS + React-Native) RockeatSeat Bootcamp.

-This Web Application is a front end application where you can which communicate with this [NodeJs API](https://github.com/hernaniike/nodejsApplication)
+This Web Application is a front end application where you can create a new repository title and url in NodeJs API and remove it.
+[NodeJs API](https://github.com/hernaniike/nodejsApplication)

 ### How to Run into your computer